Guar gum futures gain on spot demand | Science-Environment

 - India

-On the National Commodity and Derivatives Exchange, guar gum contracts for October delivery traded higher by 4.02 percent, or Rs 404, to Rs 10,450 per five quintals with an open interest of 6,365 lots.
+On the National Commodity and Derivatives Exchange, guar gum contracts for October delivery traded higher 3.34 percent, or Rs 352, to Rs 10,890 per five quintals with an open interest of 675 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)